 I’m not suggesting you don’t have golf lessons.
 I’m curious who is coaching you the 98% of the time that your golf coach isn’t present?

 In most other sports we have our coach there to oversee all of our practice.
 However, in golf you see a coach once a month, get some advice, then head off to practice in solitude.
 This can make practicing well, and improving tough.

-In the next 10 minutes I aim to teach you the fundamentals you need to become your own golf coach.
+In the next 10 minutes, I aim to teach you the fundamentals you need to become your own golf coach.
 This is exactly what every PGA pro uses to coach.
-I hope you enjoy.
+I hope you enjoy it.